Holding Out for a Hero

 "Holding Out for a Hero" is a song recorded by Welsh singer Bonnie Tyler for the soundtrack to the 1984 film Footloose.
 It later featured on her sixth studio album, Secret Dreams and Forbidden Fire (1986).
-The track was produced by Jim Steinman, who co-wrote the song with Dean Pitchford and was a top 40 hit in several European countries, as well as Canada and on the United States Billboard Hot 100.
+The track was produced by Jim Steinman, who co-wrote the song with Dean Pitchford, and was a top 40 hit in several European countries, as well as Canada and on the United States Billboard Hot 100.
 Its 1985 re-release in the United Kingdom reached number two (remaining there for three weeks) on the UK singles chart and topped the singles chart in Ireland.
+Following Tyler's death in July 2026, the single peaked at number 13 on the UK Singles Sales Chart.

 Background

 Paramount Pictures asked Bonnie Tyler to record a song for the soundtrack to the 1984 film Footloose.
 She agreed on the condition that Jim Steinman, who was her producer at the time through CBS/Columbia, could work with her on the project.
 Steinman wrote the song with Dean Pitchford, who co-wrote every song on the soundtrack album.
 Tyler was invited to the Paramount film studios in Los Angeles to watch the film rushes to see how "Holding Out for a Hero" would fit into the plot.

 "Holding Out for a Hero" shares numerous musical elements with "Stark Raving Love", a track from Steinman's solo album Bad for Good (1981), including the piano riff and vocal harmonies.